 An arraignment is essential in a California DUI case because that's the initial appearance in court related to your case.
-If you've been arrested, you're going to be given a ticket, or you're going to post bail, and you'll be given something from the bail agency telling you to appear in court, the date, the time, and place.
+If you've been arrested, you're going to be given a ticket, or you're going to post bail, and you'll be given something from the bail agency telling you to appear in court, the date, the time, and the place.
 That's the initial appearance, which is the "arraignment."

 You also have the option of going to court, reviewing the discovery, meeting with your attorney, and trying to resolve the case that day.
 Usually, that's not advisable because you want to see the prosecution's evidence against you.